k-e-w/k-e-w.github.io/_includes/page/kate-resume.md

 Mightybytes is a digital firm that creates gorgeous, effective websites and software.
 As a B Corp, Mightybytes serves organizations that make the world a better place.

-Senior Strategy Consultant, 2016 - present

-- Ensuring a smooth transition for the Mightybytes founder as he steps back into the role of managing day-to-day operations.
-- Designing and facilitating project kick-off working sessions with the goal of clearly defining project goals and establishing stakeholder buy-in.

-CEO, 2015-2016
+COO, 2015-2016
+- Tactical management of all client accounts, including identifying needs, architecting solutions, and overseeing implementation.
+- Defined scope, requirements, budgets and timelines for all project work.
 - Implemented a new business development workflow that landed $1.25 million in business.
 As a result, 2015 was the company's highest annual revenue in its 18-year history.
-- Instituted "component based UX" system for designing and developing websites.
-This approach enabled our clients to iterate their websites with their non-technical communications staff, rather than forcing them to rely on their IT teams.
 - Developed agile-style project management process to better manage scope creep, which dramatically increased our ability to bill for time worked.
 - Managed a 14 person team, including performance evaluation, hiring and firing.
 - Won four awards for excellence in web design for client work.

-Project Manager, 2013-2015
+Senior Project Manager, 2013-2015

 - Managed web design and software build projects for multiple clients including YMCA of the USA, Coyote Logistics, Dharma Merchant Services, the Illinois Green Economy Network and Feeding America.
 - Collaborated with clients and production team to define project requirements.
 Created product backlogs, user flows, prototypes, timelines, budgets and reports
 - Grew accounts by $480,000 across seven projects.
 - Developed digital strategy metrics model to connect client business goals, audience goals, content and KPIs.
 Model now used in all project work and featured in book co-authored with company founder: Return on Engagement.

-### Technology Consultant (2010-2013)
+### Technology Project Manager (2010-2013)

 #### CRM Strategy, Twaweza (multinational development aid organization)

 Conducted needs assessment of Customer Relationship Management software functions required to coordinate grant-making across offices in Dar es Salaam, Nairobi and Kampala.
-Identified CRM systems with the optimal mix of low costs, local support and functionality.
+Developed specifications, identified CRM systems with the optimal mix of low costs, local support and functionality.

 #### Project Manager, Metro Chicago Information Center